kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

 ```
 :::
 ::: tab "Kubernetes (HELM)"
-If you install the control plane with HELM, you can override the configuration with the `envVars` field.
+When using `helm`, you can override the configuration with the `envVars` field.
 For example, to configure the refresh interval for configuration with the data plane proxy, specify:
 ```sh
 helm install --version 0.7.1 \
   --set controlPlane.envVars.KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL=5s \